 Your doctor may already have a trial in mind and may ask you if you would like to participate.
 You also can ask your healthcare provider to find out if there are any clinical trials that may be right for you.
 You can look for clinical trials to participate in by visiting the National Library of Medicine’s website at www.clinicaltrials.gov.

-To learn more about trials, contact the UI Cancer Center Clinical Trials Office:
+To learn more about trials, contact the University of Illinois Cancer Center Clinical Trials Office: